wking/swc-boot-camps/ScientificPython.md

 `larray` and `rarray` are not lists but N-dimensional array, or ```ndarray```s.

-Let us calculate the dot product:
+Let's calculate the dot product:

     np.dot(larray, rarray)

-Let us create a new array and inspect it:
+Let's create a new array and inspect it:

     vector = np.array([1,4,9,16])
     type(vector) # Type of vector
     vector.type  # Shape of vector - size along each axis, in this case 4 as it has 4 elements along the first axis vector.dtype # Type of vector's members - all members must be the same type

-`#` is a comment.
+`#` is a Python comment.

 We can create an array with members of different types.
 NumPy will convert everything to the most general type: